 Students develop and write an evidence-based claim about the nature of the issue.

-RI.6.1: Cite textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text.
+RI.7.1: Cite several pieces of textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text.